 To a certain degree, this program allows you to choose your preferred programming language, between R and Python.
 My advice would be to choose one of the two to focus on.
 Knowing the basics of both is essential, but it’s important to start specializing in one or the other.
 This means exploring and consistently working with the same packages, building a notebook code library to reuse in ML projects and earning additional certifications from online courses for an advanced understanding of your preferred language.
 In the long run, this will help you gain mastery in one language and bootstrap ML models much faster.

-In the end, as long as you have the motivation and curiosity to learn, the Master in Business Analytics & Big Data is suitable for any student with a varied academic background.
+In the end, as long as you have the motivation and curiosity to learn, the Master in Business Analytics & Data Science is suitable for any student with a varied academic background.
 In my group projects, I’ve been inspired by the caliber of work and dedication put in by my peers who had non-technical professional backgrounds. data projects in business contexts for years to come.

 Looking back on a year of the Master in Business Analytics & Big Data